cdl-geneseo/geneseo-dictionary/S/Spliff.md

 # Spliff

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Spliff

 Created by  Graham Drake, last modified on Jan 14, 2015

 \splif\: (noun) A filter for a marijuana cigarette. &quot;Excuse while I light my spliff&quot; - Bob Marley.
 A similar definition appears at http://www.urbandictionary.com/define.php?term=spliff; the entry is probably not specific to Geneseo.